EspressoSystems/cape/README.md

 The last line needs to be run once per session and is usually appended to `.bashrc` or similar.

+To test the installation, run

+    $ nix-shell -p hello --run hello
+    ...
+    Hello, world!

+#### Uninstallation
+To remove `nix` (careful with the `rm` commands)

+    sudo apt purge --autoremove nix-bin nix-setup-systemd
+    rm -r ~/.nix-*
+    sudo rm -r /nix
+    # reboot machine (this step my not always be necessary)

+- Remove any lines added to `.bashrc` (or other files) during installation.
+- If desired remove group `nix-users` and users `nixbld*` added by nix.

 ## Git hooks